 In the fall of 2010 the Office of Sustainability used Foster and Martin halls as test areas to gauge the impact of recycling, secretly weighing the daily waste of each building before implementing a campus-wide program.
 Foster Hall reduced its daily waste by 10 percent, and Martin Hall reduced its daily waste by 48 percent.

 The Geaux R.E.D. program is a single stream service.
-Accepted materials include: paper, plastic, aluminum, and flattened cardboard.
-All materials must be clear of food and liquids before placing them in the Geaux R.E.D. bag.
-The Geaux R.E.D. bag is provided by the Office of Sustainability for offices and residence halls on campus.
+Accepted materials include: paper, bottle-shaped plastic, aluminum, and flattened cardboard.
+All materials must be clear of food and liquids before placing them in the Geaux R.E.D. bag or bin.
+The Geaux R.E.D. bag is provided by the Office of Sustainability for offices on campus.
 These bags are made from recycled plastic and are durable, collapsible, and can be recycled after they are no longer needed.

-Geaux R.E.D. bags are serviced daily by GCA campus custodians.
+Geaux R.E.D. bags are serviced daily by ABM campus custodians.
 If there are any problems or questions with daily pick-up please contact the Office of Sustainability.

-Once the recycling is collected from the Geaux R.E.D. bags, it is brought to green recycling dumpsters that are co-locate with the blue waste dumpsters.
+Once the recycling is collected from the Geaux R.E.D. bags, it is brought to green recycling dumpsters that are co-located with blue landfill dumpsters across campus.

 If your operations require special accommodations, please contact the Office of Sustainability.
 We are here to make this work for you!